xvik/dropwizard-guicey/src/doc/docs/guide/extensions.md

 ## More

-!!! note
 This was only subset of supported extensions - see [installers](../installers/resource.md) section.

 You can add additional extensions support with a [custom installer](installers.md#writing-custom-installer).